 Meggie: We want you to feel really at home in this space.
 If you need to get up at any time, you are welcome to do so.
 There’s coffee.
 There’s dessert.
 There’s water.
 We’ll try and get plates out of your way, if we are able to reach you.

 I wanted to start by making sure you all know who is around the table.
 First, we have Miyoung Yoon Hammer.
-She is a professor of marital and family therapy here at Fuller.
+She is a professor of marriage and family therapy here at Fuller.
 Cathy Barsotti is an affiliate professor here at Fuller, but she also teaches at the Centro Hispano de Estudios Teologicos [referring to her pronunciation of Spanish]—how’d I do?

 Catherine Barsotti: Very good, very good.